Samhuinn Fire Festival

-The Beltane Fire Society - best known for the Beltane Fire Festival on Calton Hill - bring their unique brand of neo-pagan street theatre, pulsating drums, and fire displays to the Royal Mile to mark Samhuinn from 9pm-11pm.
+The Beltane Fire Society - best known for the Beltane Fire Festival on Calton Hill - bring their unique brand of neo-pagan street theatre, pulsating drums, and fire displays to Edinburgh's Grassmarket for Samhuinn from 7pm-9pm on Hallowe'en night.
 Samhuinn literally means "the end of Summer".

 The Summer King leads a carnival of summer's last dance - accompanied by the season's final vibrant beats of the summer musicians, the ethereal dance of summer nymphs and sylphs, fire performers and jesters.

 Shudder from winter's fury, as the relentless force of drummers, hunters, and wolves, sweep up the last of summer's light and unleash the hollowing force of the Winter King.

 Be one of the few to witness the true all power form of the Cailleach.

 Beltane Fire Society take the blows of the Winter, setting a dramatic, dark, and hunting performance that will evoke the last dance of the Summer before the land takes its winter gown.

 Samhuinn (Samhain) for ancient Celts was the time of the year to bring the cattle in from summer pastures to lowland fields for protection.
 Considering the signs of approaching winter, the trees were bare and the land was barren, nature itself seemed to be dying.

 Outside it is dark for most of the day and the weather is harsh and unrelenting.
 Black energy grips the land and life struggles to survive in small sanctuaries.